 Shanghai Botanical Garden also serves up a representative sample of the city’s major birds.
 Take Metro Line 3 to Shilong Road and walk 700 m to Gate 4 at the corner of Luocheng Road and Dongquan Road.
 Many buses stop there.
 Open daily 7:00–17:00.
 Admission 15 yuan.

 The smaller parks in Shanghai offer a scaled-down selection of the birds found in the bigger parks.
 Most have free admission, and a few were established decades ago and contain tall trees.
 If you are lucky enough to live near one of the major parks, then good for you, but if you only have a small park to rely on for quick snatches of bird-watching, then you will do well not to ignore it.

 I, for example, live near Zhongshan Park and Changfeng Park, two of the better mid-sized parks in the city.
 Despite an ever-growing stray-cat population in both parks, my list of birds seen there over the years is impressive.
-Large Hawk-Cuckoo, Asian Stubtail, and Chestnut Bunting are just some of the more memorable sightings, in addition to regulars such as Yellow-browed Warbler, Mugimaki Flycatcher, Black-faced Bunting, and Yellow-throated Bunting.
+Crested Goshawk, Large Hawk-Cuckoo, Sakhalin Leaf Warbler, and Asian Stubtail are just some of the more memorable sightings, in addition to regulars such as Yellow-browed Warbler, Mugimaki Flycatcher, Black-faced Bunting, and Yellow-throated Bunting.
 Grey Nightjar appears every September at Zhongshan, and occasionally mega-rarities appear, such as Varied Tit at Zhongshan and Changfeng in 2012.
 Japanese Tit, Black-throated Bushtit, Vinous-throated Parrotbill, and Chinese Grosbeak breed at Zhongshan and Changfeng.